MANDERA: Malicious Node Detection in Federated Learning via Ranking: Introduction

-Although the aforementioned methods try to detect malicious nodes in different ways, they all share a common nature: the detection is based on the gradient updates directly.
-However, it is usually the case that different dimensions of the gradients remain quite different in the range of values and follow very different distributions.
-This phenomena makes it very challenging to precisely detect malicious nodes directly based on the node updates, as a few dimensions often dominate the final result.
-Although the weighted clustering method proposed by \citet{chen2021zero} could avoid this problem partially by re-weighting different update dimensions, it is often not trivial to determine the weights in a principled way.
+While existing methods for malicious node detection have explored many different ways to detect malicious nodes, they all share a common nature: the detection is based on direct analysis of the proposed updates of local nodes, which are gradients of model parameters in most cases.
+However, it is usually the case that the obtained gradients are high-dimensional, and different dimensions of the gradient vectors remain quite different in the range of values and follow very different distributions.
+For example, our analysis for the Fashion-MNIST data in this study involves a neural network with 29,132 parameters, leading to a gradient vector of extremely high dimensionality from each local node.
+A statistical summary of gradient vectors from real data applications reveals that different dimensions of these vectors have very different numerical scales ranging from $10^{-4}$ to $10^3$.
+These phenomena make it very challenging to precisely detect malicious nodes directly based on the node updates, as a few dimensions often dominate the final result.
+Although the weighted clustering method proposed by \citet{chen2021zero} could partially avoid this problem by re-weighting different update dimensions, it is often not trivial to determine the weights in a principled way.

-In this paper, we propose to resolve this critical problem from a novel perspective.
-Instead of working on the node updates directly, we propose to extract information about malicious nodes indirectly by transforming the node updates from numeric gradient values to the rank domain.
-Compared to the original numeric gradient values, whose distribution is difficult to model, the ranks are much easier to handle both theoretically and practically.
-Moreover, as ranks are scale-free, we no longer need to worry about the scale difference across different dimensions.
-We proved under mild conditions that the first two moments of the transformed rank vectors carry key information to detect the malicious nodes under a wide range of Byzantine attacks.
-Based on these theoretical results, a highly efficient method called MANDERA is proposed to separate the malicious nodes from the benign ones by clustering all local nodes into two groups based on the moments of their rank vectors.
-With the assumption that malicious nodes are the minority in the node pool, we can simply treat all nodes in the smaller cluster as malicious nodes and remove them from the aggregation.
+In this paper, we propose to resolve these critical challenges from a novel perspective: instead of working on the node updates directly, we propose to extract information about malicious nodes indirectly by transforming the node updates from numeric gradient values to rankings.
+Compared to the original numeric gradient values, whose distributions are difficult to model, the rankings are much easier to handle both theoretically and practically.
+Moreover, as rankings are scale-free, we no longer need to worry about the scale difference across different dimensions.
+A highly efficient method called MANDERA is proposed to separate the malicious nodes from the benign ones based on the transformed rankings. $K$-means is used to cluster all the nodes into two groups based on the ranking vectors.
+We prove that MANDERA can achieve perfect malicious node detection for a wide range of Byzantine attacks under mild conditions, and thus provide reliable defense for federated learning.
+A collection of real data analyses confirms the advantages of MANDERA over existing methods.
+The code is available in GitHub: \url{https://github.com/Imathatguy/DataPoisoningFL-Rank}.